dselman/tweetamo/README.md

 tweetamo
 ========

 An experimental integration between AWS Kinesis and Twitter.
-The code is still very much evolving and I have not yet Mavenized it or committed the required JARs.
+The code is still very much evolving and I have not yet Mavenized this Eclipse project, nor committed the required JARs.

 To run this code you will need to create 2 authentication files: one for AWS and one for Twitter.
 Both files need to be in the classpath.